Susan Ackerman (neuroscientist)

 Susan L. Ackerman is an American neuroscientist and geneticist.
 Her work has highlighted some of the genetic and biochemical factors that are involved in the development of the central nervous system and age-related neurodegeneration.
-Her research is aimed at helping scientists understand what causes several types of neurodegeneration in mammals.
-This research, and others' like it, may lead to cures for neurodegenerative diseases.
-Ackerman is a professor at University of California San Diego.
+Ackerman is a professor at University of California, San Diego.
 She was formerly a professor at the Jackson Laboratory and the Sackler School of Graduate Biomedical Sciences at Tufts University.
 She also serves as an adjunct professor at the University of Maine, Orono.
 Ackerman was an associate geneticist at Massachusetts General Hospital in Boston, Massachusetts.

 Education

 As an undergraduate, Ackerman attended California State University (Chico), graduating with a Bachelor of Arts degree in Chemistry, and a Bachelor of Arts degree in Biology.
 Subsequently, Ackerman pursued graduate studies, earning a Doctorate in Biology at the UCLA.

 Career and research

 Since 2005, Ackerman has served as an investigator at the Howard Hughes Medical Institute.
 Her work there has centered on the mice that are available through the Jackson Laboratory, known as the Jax mice.
 These mice have a wide array of genotypic mutations, which lead to different phenotypic expression.
 Ackerman observes these mice and investigates the genotypic variations that lead to defects in mice.
 She then investigates the product of these genes and how they affect neurological development and preservation.
-After serving nineteen years as a faculty member in the Jackson Laboratory, in 2016, Ackerman moved to her own Ackerman Lab at the UCSD.
-In her lab she focuses on determining how neurological homeostasis in developed and aging brains is linked to molecular pathways.
-Through phenotype-driven forward genetics and gene-driven reverse genetics, she identifies mutations which lead to abnormal CNS development or neurodegeneration, uncovering pathways which are not typically related with loss of neural function or human disease.
-She was elected a member of the National Academy of Sciences and the American Academy of Arts and Sciences in April 2019.
+After serving nineteen years as a faculty member in the Jackson Laboratory, in 2016, Ackerman moved to her own Ackerman Lab at the UC San Diego.
+In her lab, she focuses on determining how neurological homeostasis in developed and aging brains is linked to molecular pathways.
+Through phenotype-driven forward genetics and gene-driven reverse genetics, she identifies mutations which lead to abnormal CNS development or neurodegeneration, uncovering pathways which are not typically related to loss of neural function or human disease.
+She was elected a member of the National Academy of Sciences and the American Academy of Arts and Sciences in April 2019, and to the National Academy of Medicine in 2020.